Joint Replacement Specialist in Dallas

 Severe shoulder arthritis is not only painful, but also can restrict range of motion.
 When medication and lifestyle adjustments fail to treat the problem, surgical measures may be necessary.

 Total shoulder replacement is performed to relieve arthritis pain and restore movement.
 With a shoulder replacement, all or part of the glenohumeral shoulder joint is replaced by a prosthetic implant.
+Keep in mind, however, that shoulder replacement is not always necessary.
+Sometimes, rotator cuff surgery can fix the problem.

 Ankle arthroplasty is a surgical procedure in which the damaged surfaces of the ankle joint are replaced with prosthetic components.
 It serves as an alternative to the conventional use of ankle fusion as a means of restoring range of motion in the ankle.